pmartisa/Data_Analysis_JSchool/README.md

-Analysis of (sub)datasets from 311 complaints and 'Data is Plural newsletter
+Analysis of (sub)datasets from 311 complaints and 'Data is Plural' newsletter